mskf1383/pashmak/README.md

 print 'content of file is: ' + $content;
 ```

-the content of `/path/to/file.txt'` is:
+The content of `/path/to/file.txt'` is:

 ```
 hello world. this is my content bye
 ```

-output of the program:
+Output of the program:

 ```
 content of file is: hello world. this is my content bye
 ```

-you can put a variable instead `^` in `fread ^` as path of file to read
+You can put a variable instead `^` in `fread ^` as path of file to read

-after fread command, content of readed file will put in the mem and you can access that
+After fread command, content of readed file will put in the mem and you can access that

-### write on file
+### Write on file
 ```bash
 $filepath = '/path/to/file.txt';